-9. BAROMETER AND SCRAMABLER OPERATION

-9.1 BAROMETRIC PRESSURE METER
+9. BAROMETER AND SCRAMABLER OPERATION 9.1 BAROMETRIC PRESSURE METER

-The optional Barometric Pressure unit (SU-1) brings to the HX471S the unique capability of providing readout of the current barometric pressure and display the relative changes in the pressure (Upward ( ) or Downward ( ), Count: every 1/2 hour).
-The SU-1 unit requires calibration of the "offset" parameters, so that the pressure reading will be correct.
-To do this you must have a barometer to use as a reference as you adjust the SU-1 to match its reading; see section 13 "MENU ("SET") MODE"(BARO OFFSET).
+The optional Barometric Pressure unit (SU-1) brings to the HX470S the unique capability of providing readout of the current barometric pressure and display the relative changes in the pressure (Upward (\triangleq) or Downward (\P), Count: every 1/2 hour).
+The SU-1 unit requires calibration of the "off-